fbpx

 We LOVE visiting Mt.
 Rainier!
 Photo credit: Marcie Cheung

-Here are a few reasons why families should consider taking a Seattle day trip to Mount Rainier National Park:
+Here are a few reasons why families should consider taking a Seattle day trip to this stunning national park:

 Scenic Drives

-Take a scenic drive through the park, including the Paradise Loop Road and the Sunrise Loop Road, and enjoy breathtaking views of the mountain and surrounding landscape.
+Take a scenic drive through the park, including the Paradise Loop Road and the Sunrise Loop Road, and enjoy breathtaking mountain views and the surrounding landscape.

 Just seeing the gorgeous waterfalls makes this one of the best day trips from Seattle, in my opinion.